 Be mindful of yourself, not as a fixed thing but as a way of newly interacting (very recurrent, very inclusive, but still a way of newly interacting).

-Likewise, be mindful of others, whether like or unlike you, not as fixed things but as other ways of newly interacting (more or less recurrent, more or less inclusive, but still ways of newly interacting).
+Likewise, be mindful of others, all others, whether like or unlike you, not as fixed things but as other ways of newly interacting (more or less recurrent, more or less inclusive, but still ways of newly interacting).

 Likewise, be mindful of general properties, rules and even physical “laws,” not as fixed or detachable “metathings” but as generally shareable ways of newly interacting.

 Likewise, be mindful of particular events, stories and traditions that formed and are transforming you, not as fixed, stultifying things but as particularly shareable ways of newly interacting (example: the transformed and transforming “post-execution” life of Jesus of Nazareth).

 Likewise, be mindful of reality as such, the whole of reality, not as a fixed thing but as the exceedingly recurrent and uniquely all-inclusive way of newly interacting, whether or not you decide to call this “God” (but really, why not?).

 Explore how being mindful in this way helps you integrate and renew all that you and others seem to experience.